buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 lecturers:
   - bodhi
 epigraph: |
-  > Buddho ca kho kāruṇiko mahesi,
+  > "Buddho ca kho kāruṇiko mahesi,
   > Yo satthā lokassa sadevakassa;
-  > [...] tadā avoca...
+  > [...] tadā avoca..."
   >
-  > The Enlightened One, the Sage of Great Compassion,
+  > "The Enlightened One, the Sage of Great Compassion,
   > The Teacher of the world with [all] its gods,
-  > Said to him...
+  > Said to him..."
   ~ [MN 86](https://suttacentral.net/mn86/en/sujato#6.18){:target="_blank"}
 time: 5
 icon: "far fa-map fa-rotate-90"